gomi42/ShapeConverter/PdfSharp/README.md

+# PdfSharp
-The PDF Reader is based on version 1.5 of the PdfSharp project.
+The PdfSharpReader is based on version 1.5 of the PdfSharp project from Stefan Lange, empira Software GmbH.

 The only modifications made are:

-* remove all write functionality (classes and methods)
+* remove all write functionality (classes and methods) to reduce the size of the library significantly
-* make a few properties of the PdfPage public
+* make very few properties of the PdfPage `public`
-* change the type of these properties to PdfDictionary
+* change the type of these properties to `PdfDictionary`